We Provide Office Sound Masking Technology in Boston and All Across the U.S. Northeast

 In 2019, Akamai Technologies, the global leader in Content Delivery Network services and cloud security solutions, decided to consolidate six of its local Boston offices into a single campus-like facility, allowing 2000 employees to work together under one roof for the first time in its history.

 Located in the heart of Kendall Square, Akamai’s new 453,768 square foot headquarters needed to strike the perfect balance between the need for frictionless interactions among colleagues and quiet time to concentrate on complex computer engineering challenges.
-In other words, they wanted a highly-flexible, open concept workspace that fosters team collaboration, but minus the typical drawbacks to such open layouts – noise, distractions, and lack of privacy.
+In other words, they wanted a highly-flexible, open concept workspace that fosters team collaboration, but minus the typical drawbacks to such open layouts – noise, distractions, and lack of acoustic privacy between work areas.

 An open office floor plan with a focus-friendly soundscape?
 Sound masking made that possible at the lowest cost.
 And Akamai wouldn’t settle for anything less than the best sound masking technology available on the market.